Former Ecuadorean judge testifies to bribery in Chevron case

 Guerra said Donziger was the person who had just smiled, before describing the dark suit Donziger was wearing.
 “He knows me.
 He has seen me.
 We’ve been together.”

-They have questioned Guerra’s credibility, saying Chevron is paying him for his testimony.
-In January, Chevron said it relocated Guerra’s family to ensure his safety and paid him $38,000 for the costs of providing his evidence.
-Chevron also confirmed that it agreed to pay Guerra’s family $10,000 per month for living expenses and $2,000 for housing.

-Guerra, who had presided over the Ecuadorean case before Zambrano, also testified that he and Zambrano initially offered a similar proposal to Chevron.
+Guerra, who had presided over the Ecuadorean case before Zambrano, also testified that he and Zambrano initially offered a similar proposal to Chevron, which they thought would be more lucrative.

 “Judge Zambrano and I obviously believed that Chevron was in quite a better financial situation than the plaintiffs,” Guerra told Mastro.